 This week’s profile is on a man who is no stranger to the outdoors, Mr. Andy Bell.
-We’ll talk more about his passions and business as a wilderness man; however, Andy’s story actually starts not with deerskin, but with pigskin!
+We’ll talk more about his passions and business as a wilderness man; however, Andy’s story starts not with deerskin, but with pigskin!
 “I was born in Ely, Nevada.
-We lived on a ranch but we moved over here (Elko) when I was two because my dad got a job at concrete company.
-My ended up getting a divorce when I was six.
+We lived on a ranch, but we moved over here (Elko) when I was two because my dad got a job at a concrete company.
+My parents ended up getting a divorce when I was six.
 It was a pretty nasty custody battle, back and forth.
 That lasted until I was about eight.
-When I was twelve I moved over to Carlin and lived with my dad and did Jr. High over there.
-And in my eighth grade year my dad really wanted to get out of Carlin because people were just building houses on top of us.
-And so, he asked me, because I was big into football and wrestling and I wanted a scholarship, if I could choose anywhere in Elko county to go for school to get more exposure at a “bigger” school.
-So, I ended up settling on Spring Creek because I went to a football camp there and already knew some people over there.
+When I was twelve, I moved over to Carlin and lived with my dad and did Jr. High over there.
+In my Eighth grade year, my dad wanted to get out of Carlin because people were building houses on top of us.
+So, he asked me, because I was big into football and wrestling and I wanted a scholarship if I could choose anywhere in Elko county to go for school to get more exposure at a “bigger” school.
+I ended up settling on Spring Creek because I went to a football camp there and already knew some people over there.
 I played high school JV football as a freshman and wrestled varsity.
 However, because of a failing Spanish grade, I wasn’t able to go to State; the first year Spring Creek ever made it.
-And then I just got an “I’m going to do my own thing” attitude and got into rodeo my Sophomore year.
-I started riding bare back (bucking horses).
-And then, in my Jr. year, I got into riding saddle bronco.
-And around the third week of doing that, we went to Carson City to compete.
+I got an “I’m going to do my own thing” attitude and got into rodeo my Sophomore year.
+I started riding bareback (bucking horses).
+In my Jr. year, I got into riding saddle bronco.
+Around the third week of doing that, we went to Carson City to compete.

-Now, it’s no secret that the Elko area is great for its outdoor recreation.
+Now, it’s no secret that the Elko area is excellent for its outdoor recreation.
 How does Andy feel about an Elkoean outdoor man?
-“Elko is so outdoor!
-There’s a lot of people here that share that same passion I do.
+“There’s a lot of people here that share that same passion I do.
 I’ve just found that people are so supportive here.
 I love it!
 I want the people of our area to remember that no matter what your disability is or what you’re going through…there is life out there.”

-See you around, outside!
+See you outside, Elko!